DeeFG/Linux-SQL-Bioinformatics/README.md

 ## FROM Invoices
 ## HAVING COUNT(OrderId) >= 1

 * There is no way to arrange the average data that is searched.
 The data is being averaged based off of multiple totals of each user.
-The data it need to group the user IDs together using a  **GROUP BY UserId**  so the averages are associated with each user.
+The data needs to group the user IDs together using a  **GROUP BY UserId**  so the averages are associated with each user.